Digital Nomad Life in Costa Rica

 What are the pros and cons of living in Costa Rica?

 "My only dislike is the postal system.
 The system is impossible to navigate when trying to receive a package.
-I have learned that it is easier for me to order something, and divert the government postal system altogether," explained one person living in Florencia, Costa Rica.
+I have learned that it is easier for me to order something, and divert the government postal system altogether," explained one digital nomad living in Florencia, Costa Rica.

 "Expats and digital nomads often appreciate the laid-back lifestyle and friendly people in Costa Rica.
 They also enjoy the country's stunning natural beauty, with its lush rainforests, stunning beaches, and active volcanoes.
 Additionally, the cost of living is relatively low, making it an attractive destination for those looking to stretch their budget.
-On the downside, the infrastructure can be unreliable, and the language barrier can be a challenge for those who don't speak Spanish," wrote one digital nomad living in Costa Rica.
+On the downside, the infrastructure can be unreliable, and the language barrier can be a challenge for those who don't speak Spanish," said one member in Costa Rica.

 About the Author